Air Traffic Services Brief

 - Verify how any switching of GPS vs. ILS/VOR input to an external CDI is to work.

-Caveat: The FAA offers the following ï¿½ GPS is a supplemental navigation system, in part due to signal availability.
+Caveat: In their announcement FAA stated GPS is a supplemental navigation system, in part due to signal availability.
 There will be times when your system will not receive enough satellites with proper geometry to provide accurate positioning or sufficient integrity.
 Procedures should be established by the pilot in the event that GPS outages occur.
 In these situations, the pilot should rely on other approved equipment, radar vectors, delayed departure, rerouting, or discontinuance of IFR operations.

-- If a DME is co-located with a VOR, tacan, or NDB, the DME location should be in the database by searching for the identifier of that navaid (see Figure A).
+- If a DME is co-located with a VOR, tacan, or NDB, the DME location should be in the database by searching for the identifier of that navaid.